benhuds/ocaml-provers/propositional/README.md

+(requires ocaml, pdflatex if you want to generate PDF output of your tableaux proof)

-propositional theorem prover using the tableaux method implemented in OCaml
+propositional theorem prover using the tableaux method.

 once you've loaded the file in ocaml, you can try stuff like